The Platonists

 Tripartite Division of Philosophy

-Xenocrates organized Platonic thought into three domains — physics, ethics, and logic (dialectic) — creating the first systematic division of philosophy into branches.
-This tripartition became canonical: the Stoics adopted it directly, and it structured philosophical education throughout antiquity.
-The move transformed Platonism from a practice of open-ended dialectical inquiry into a comprehensive doctrinal system, with profound consequences for how philosophy was taught and transmitted.
+Xenocrates organized Platonic thought into three domains — physics, ethics, and logic (dialectic) — creating the first systematic division of philosophy into distinct branches of inquiry.
+This tripartition became canonical: the Stoics adopted it directly, and it structured philosophical education and curriculum design throughout antiquity.
+The move transformed Platonism from a practice of open-ended dialectical inquiry into a comprehensive doctrinal system with identifiable subdisciplines, with profound consequences for how philosophy was taught, transmitted, and debated in subsequent schools.

 The Soul as Self-Moving Number